victorfds/shorten-url-encoder/README.md

 4. ```npm run prod``` for run in production

 ### API
-You can access the API clicking [here](https://documenter.getpostman.com/view/7161525/TWDZHw6y)
+You can access the full API clicking [here 🔥](https://documenter.getpostman.com/view/7161525/TWDZJbgm)

 ### Running in Docker Container
 In terminal run ```docker-compose up --build```